 Milepost 297 – Blue Ridge Parkway

-My visit: June, 2007 – Loop A (35 sites) is the only one with some sites along Price Lake and easy access to lakeside trails.
+June, 2007 – Loop A (35 sites) is the only one with some sites along Price Lake and easy access to lakeside trails.
 It is across the parkway from the other loops and from where you check in.
 I opted for Loop A because I wanted easy access to Price Lake.
 This loop is mostly shady, but there are a few sites on the meadow that are open and sunny.

 It was woodsy enough that I didn’t even try for satellite TV, but Verizon cell phone and air card worked fine here.

-It seemed to me that Loops B, C & D had the smallest sites and all I saw there were tent campers.
+Although no loop is designated for tents only, it seemed to me that Loops B, C & D had the smallest sites and all I saw there were tent campers.

 Loops E & F are limited to RVs.
 Loop E was the smallest (16 sites) and the most sunny and out in the open.